-This certificate is intended for individuals interested in the fundamentals of interior design.
-Students should be aware that professional interior designers require membership in the Association of Registered Interior Designers of Ontario (visit the ARIDO website at www.arido.ca).
+- those who are considering interior design as a possible career and are prepared to enter a full-time interior design program upon completion of the certificate - those who have a general interest in interior design Students should be aware that professional interior designers require membership in the Association of Registered Interior Designers of Ontario www.arido.ca.
 Membership is extended only to graduates of degree and diploma programs in recognized schools of interior design who have several years' experience and who successfully complete the Association's qualifying examinations.
-This certificate is designed for individuals with various goals: